ViralVerity/ABSynthE/README.md

 - Remove day cap from the normal model, add the adding days bit
 - Add an if statement to check whether I want to run the whole epidemic or just the first section, then can add it to the runtime exception to break out if we don’t want the whole epidemic

--Check that every day is calculated in the day dict - which bits are inclusive and exclusive
+- Check that every day is calculated in the day dict - which bits are inclusive and exclusive

 New functions in main simulator: